Conditions › Psoriasis

 Does psoriasis run in families?

-Yes, genetics play a role.
-Having a close relative with psoriasis increases your risk.
+Yes.
+Genetics play a role, and having a close relative with psoriasis increases your risk.

 What triggers psoriasis flare-ups?

-Stress, infections, certain medications, alcohol, and cold weather are common triggers.
+Stress, infections (including strep throat), certain medications, alcohol, smoking, cold weather, and skin injury are common triggers.

 Can psoriasis be cured?